 But, the most customer-centric brands don’t stop there.
 In addition to informing customers that their feedback has been received, they also explain how they intend to act on the feedback provided.

 The exercise of creating and running customer surveys is a beneficial one only if it leads to improvement in customer experience.

 This is where how you analyze customer feedback becomes important.
 You should be able to not only unearth actionable insights from survey data, but also categorize these insights, make them consumable for everyone, and forward them to the right teams for action.
 Doing this is key to ensuring that your processes and policies are always up to date with customers’ needs.

 For instance, if you discover that 90% of customers have rated housekeeping 1/5, that’s a serious red flag and you’d want to notify your housekeeping team immediately about it.
 The team can then review their internal processes to find out ways in which they can improve service, match customer expectations and prevent churn.

-Customer feedback from surveys not only helps make strategic improvements to internal processes (long-term changes) but also provide your brand the opportunity to fix issues promptly, in real-time.
+Customer feedback from surveys not only helps make strategic improvements to internal processes (long-term changes) but also provides your brand the opportunity to fix issues promptly, in real-time.